Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Finding the global minimizer of the linearly constrained problem

+If choose $\phi(x)$ with a minimizer that is closer to one of the vertices than the others, then typically we will converge to that minimizer as $\mu$ becomes smaller.
+The neutral point is $0.5 e$.
+A suitable choice for $\phi(x)$ is

-These are well known barrier functions used in interior point methods.
-By using either of these functions we have transformed the original problem into minimizing a sequence of barrier functions.
-Note the reason here for using such functions is not eliminating inequality constraints, that is simply a side benefit.
-Solving the original problem using say an active set method is efficient especially since we do not expect the size of the problems to be extremely large (100,000 variables or more).
-Our motivation is different and consequently it impacts how the initial $\mu$ is chosen and how it is subsequently adjusted.
-Since we seek a neutral point $\mu_0 = \infty$ ($f(x)$ dropped from the objective).
-A test of whether the choice of $\phi(x)$ leads to a neutral initial point is whether the twin variable have the same initial value and this is observed in the numerical testing of the barrier function.
+We will use $\phi(x)$ defined in this way as our choice of barrier function throughout the remainder of the manuscript.
+Hence, we have transformed the original problem into minimizing a sequence of barrier functions, which have been used for many years to eliminate inequality constraints from problems.
+The reason here for using such functions is not eliminating inequality constraints, that is simply a side benefit.
+Indeed, retaining the inequalities and solving the original problem using, for example, an active set method, would still have been efficient, especially since we do not expect the size of the problems to be extremely large (100,000 variables or more).
+Our motivation for using barrier functions is to find a global minimizer, and consequently this impacts how the initial $\mu$ is chosen and how it is subsequently adjusted.
+It also impacts how best to solve the subproblems, since we know the global solution is at a degenerate vertex.
+Since we seek an initial neutral point, we set $\mu_0 = \infty$ (equivalent to dropping $f(x)$ from the objective).
+A test of whether the choice of $\phi(x)$ leads to a neutral initial point when solving our problems is whether the twin variables have the same initial value, and this is observed in the numerical testing of the barrier function when we use it in our numerical testing.
+Note that although $\xstar_i$ is either 0 or 1, it is not the case that 0.5 is a neutral value in the presence of linear equality constraints.

-Since the barrier function removes the need for the inequality constraints the algorithms requires the solution of a sequence of linearly \textit{equality} constrained optimization problems.
+Since the barrier function removes the need for the inequality constraints, the algorithms requires the solution of a sequence of linearly \textit{equality} constrained optimization problems.